 Day 3 testing provides your physician with valuable information about the current status of your reproductive potential.
 The hormone levels show how easily your brain and ovaries work to mature an egg each month and provide insight into the egg quality.
 The ultrasound images help to assess the anatomy of the uterus and ovaries; while the antral follicle count helps assess ovarian activity.

-This information, along with your age and medical history, will help to determine the need for any additional testing, and help your doctor to formulate a treatment plan.
-The treatment plan is tailored to your medical situation, with the goal of balancing high success rates with ease and affordability.
+This information, along with your age and medical history, will help to determine the need for any additional testing and help your care team to formulate a treatment plan.
+Your fertility treatment plan is tailored to your medical situation with the goal of balancing high success rates with ease and affordability.

-On day 1 on your cycle, please contact your local office to schedule an appointment for day 3 testing.
+On day 1 of your cycle, please contact your local office to schedule an appointment for day 3 testing.
 If your day 3 falls on a weekend or holiday, you may need to visit a different location to complete the testing.
-The following offices are open on the weekend and holidays: Atlanta, GA — Northside; Annapolis, MD; Fairfax, VA; Chesterbrook, PA; Rockville, MD; Towson, MD; and Washington, D.C. – K Street.

 Many health insurance groups cover day 3 testing as routine diagnostic workups.
 Please check with your individual health insurance provider.